Sid-352/ChamBot/README.md

 The system requires a **.env** file in the root directory containing the `USER_ID`.
 Refer to **.env.example** for the template.

 ## Execution
-The final output is a Q3_K_M GGUF file.
-Users execute this file locally via LM Studio using the Alpaca prompt format.
-A specific system prompt enforces persona constraints and suppresses standard AI assistant behaviors.
+The final output is a GGUF file.
+One can execute this file locally via LM Studio using the Alpaca prompt format.
+A specific system prompt enforces the behavioural constraints and suppresses standard AI assistant patterns.

 ## Documentation
 Refer to **[GUIDE.MD](https://github.com/Sid-352/ChamBot/blob/main/GUIDE.md)** for technical implementation details, hardware specifications, and cloud infrastructure strategies.
 Refer to **[PROJECT_MAP.md](https://github.com/Sid-352/ChamBot/blob/main/PROJECT_MAP.md)** for directory structure and script functions.